hbctraining/Training-modules/Git-Github/lessons/01_git_intro.md

 * Git is a particular implementation of version control originally designed by Linus Torvalds as a way of managing the Linux source code.
 Git can be used to refer both to a particular approach taken to version control and the software underlying it.

 * GitHub is a company which hosts Git repositories (more on this below) and provides software for using Git.
-This includes ‘GitHub Desktop’ which will be covered in this tutorial.
 GitHub is currently the most popular host of open source projects by [number of projects and number of users](https://en.wikipedia.org/wiki/Comparison_of_source_code_hosting_facilities#Popularity).
 But other hosts exist, including [SourceForge](https://sourceforge.net/), [BitBucket](https://bitbucket.org/), and [Gitlab](https://about.gitlab.com/), to name a few.

 Although GitHub’s focus is primarily on source code, other projects are increasingly making use of version control systems like GitHub to manage the work-flows of journal publishing, open textbooks, other humanities projects, and teaching materials.